Skip to content

 Flutter developers are harder to find but tend to be more specialized.
 They chose Flutter deliberately and often have deeper mobile development experience.
 If you post a Flutter job, you get fewer applicants but potentially higher quality.

-For solo builders, this question is simpler: use whichever language you already know.
+For solo builders, use whichever language you already know.
 If you are a JavaScript developer, React Native is the obvious choice.
 If you are starting from scratch with no language preference, both are reasonable.

 You are a web developer.
 Your JavaScript and React skills transfer directly.
 You can be productive in days.